Tile Niches and Boxing in Warsaw — Build and Finish

 • Waterproofing membrane.

-• Access panels of the correct size.
+• Access panels in the right size.

-• Clear the work area.
+• Empty the work area.

 A real case from Warsaw